Can taking too much B12 kill you?

 B12 is water-soluble, and it’s generally safe even at very high doses.
 In the complementary medicine realm B12 is probably one of the safest things you could take.

 Fat-soluble vitamins like A and D are harmful in excess, because they build up in fat stores.
-In contrast, a person injecting 1,000µg of B12 will only absorb a small fraction of it, and urinate the rest.
-For this reason, there are no B12 overdose symptoms.
+In contrast, an individual who injects 1,000µg of vitamin B12 will only absorb a small portion, with the remainder being excreted in urine within hours.

 You Can’t Overdose On B12